-In the late 1800s the commons became a popular destination for Victorians wanting to escape busy London for the day.
-The railway, close to the commons, made it easily accessible.
+During the late 19th century, the commons became a popular destination for Victorians with leisure time on their hands, keen to escape the urban bustle and smoke of London for the day.

 Locals save Great Bookham Common

-In 1923 Eastwick Park in Great Bookham was sold to a property developer.
-He found that he also held the deeds to Great Bookham Common.
-Outraged locals got together and raised enough money to buy it back and present it to us to look after forever.
+In 1923, Eastwick Park in Great Bookham was sold to a property developer, who discovered that it also came with the deeds to Great Bookham Common.
+Outraged locals banded together and raised enough money to buy back the common and present it to the National Trust to look after for ever.

-During the Second World War the commons were occupied by many troops, ant-aircraft guns, a search battery, lorries and tanks.
+During the Second World War, the commons were occupied by numerous military units, anti-aircraft guns, a search battery, tanks and army vehicles.